Map-A-Droid/MAD-docs/server-setup.rst

 Areas
 -----

 Next step is to create an area.
 Go to Settings --> Areas and click on the green plus.
-Choose a mode you want to scan (Have a look at the different `scanning modes <faq#what-s-the-difference-betwen-these-scanning-modes>`_) and fill in the settings.
+Choose a mode you want to scan (Have a look at the different `scanning modes <../faq#what-s-the-difference-betwen-these-scanning-modes>`_) and fill in the settings.

 Walkers
 -------